 About 5 minutes |

 Note: you may be given azacitidine intravenously by a drip into a vein.
-Speak to your doctor or nurse for more information.
-While the dosing schedule for azacitidine is recommended as 7 consecutive days, this is not practical for all cancer units and alternative scheduling may be used e.g. azacitidine for 5 days, followed by 2 day weekend break, followed by azacitidine for 2 days.
+While azacitidine is listed for Day 1 to 7 in the table above this is not practical for all cancer units and an alternative schedule may be used e.g. azacitidine for 5 days, followed by 2 day weekend break, then azacitidine for 2 days.
 Speak to your doctor or nurse for more information.